Call Us Today - It's Free! Text Us

 Unlawful Distribution

-Unlawful distribution of a controlled substance in Colorado is a drug charge that can result in a misdemeanor and probation, or it can result in lengthy incarceration and a fine of up to $1 million, depending on the type of drug distribution and the circumstances of the case.
+Unlawful distribution of a controlled substance in Colorado is a drug charge that can result in a felony conviction and probation, or it can result in lengthy incarceration and a fine of up to $1 million, depending on the type of drug distribution and the circumstances of the case.

 Marijuana Cultivation